cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/slametrics/SlaContract.rst

    Represents a SLA Contract containing a list of metrics.
 It follows the standard used by \ `Amazon Cloudwatch <http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html>`_\ .

+   The constants inside the class define the names of SLA Metrics supported in the JSON SLA Contract format.

    Instances of this class can be created from a JSON file using the \ :java:ref:`getInstance(InputStream)`\  or \ :java:ref:`getInstance(String)`\  methods.
 This way, one doesn't need to create instances of this class using its default constructor.
 This one is just used by the JSON parsing library.

+   For more details, check \ `Raysa Oliveira's Master Thesis (only in Portuguese) <http://www.di.ubi.pt/~mario/files/MScDissertation-RaysaOliveira.pdf>`_\ .

    :author: raysaoliveira